Americans have had a love affair with long haul trucking for years, because they equate this way of life with the way

 Some businesses are more difficult to do than others.
 For example, if you are hauling livestock, you are under time pressure; you have to deliver the product quickly so that the animals survive the trip and arrive in good condition.
 On the other hand, if you are hauling rolls of cable on a flatbed, you are not as tight for time, so your work is much less stressful.

 How Things Work

-Either you or the company you work for advertises your business.
-Companies call and negotiate prices, and once prices are set, drivers are contacted and given loading and drop off directions.
+Either you or the company you work for may advertise your business.
+Companies call and negotiate prices, and once prices are set, companies contact drivers and give them loading and drop-off directions.

 Each state has requirements you must meet and fees you must pay in order to be able to transport products across state lines.
 They give you stickers that show you are legal to do this.